-The pain and swelling of acute inflammation and the loss of movement typically associated with acute musculoskeletal injuries and conditions are usually shortlived, typically less than one week.
+The pain and swelling of acute inflammation and the loss of movement typically associated with acute musculoskeletal injuries and conditions are usually short-lived, typically less than one week.
 While there are certain conditions that require prolonged treatment, these are much less common.
-The continued use of GCs and/or narcotic analgesics may adversely affect the general health and sport performance of the athlete.
-Systemic GCs use, for example in the management of chronic rheumatological disease, is routinely tapered to a low maintenance dose.
+The continued use of GCs and/or narcotics may adversely affect the general health and sport performance of the athlete.
+Systemic GCs use, for example in the management of chronic rheumatological disease, is usually titrated according to disease activity.